SantiagoRR2004/WebSemantica/practica6/README.md

 ## [Information from DBpedia 4.4](./queries/q4.sparql)

-This query retrieves the DBpedia IRI for each author using the `owl:sameAs` property from DBpedia with the ID of wikidata.DBpedia IRI is used to get the description, wikipedia links and the films produced by the author from DBpedia.
+This query retrieves the DBpedia IRI for each author using the `owl:sameAs` property from DBpedia with the ID of wikidata.
+DBpedia IRI is used to get the description, wikipedia links and the films produced by the author from DBpedia.

 ## [WikiData (no `statements`)](./queries/q5.sparql)